NICD-UK/project-template/README.md

 ![](https://img.shields.io/github/v/release/NICD-UK/project-template?color=4ce48c&include_prereleases)
 ![](https://img.shields.io/github/license/NICD-UK/project-template)

-The `project-template` package can create a [project sturcture](#project-structure) and [template scripts](#templates-scripts) for a data science project.
+The `project-template` package can create a **data science** [project sturcture](#project-structure) and [template scripts](#templates-scripts) for both Python and R projects.
 The package also provides tools to automate common data science tasks.
 The package has been developed to be used with [Visual Studio Code](https://code.visualstudio.com) for Python projects and [RStudio](https://posit.co/products/open-source/rstudio/) for R projects.

 ## Create